stomp-js/stomp-js.github.io/_posts/2018-09-08-upgrading-stompjs.md

 ### For the lazy: use the compatibility mode

 With the changes above, your code should now work.
-If you face issues please raise an issue at https://github.com/stomp-js/stompjs/issues
+If you face issues, please raise an issue at https://github.com/stomp-js/stompjs/issues.

 _Note: no new features will be added to the compatibility mode.
-Attempt would be made so that code working in version 3/4 continue to work.
-The compatibility mode will be maintained for a year._
+Attempt would be made so that code working in version 3/4 continues to work.
+The compatibility mode will be maintained till 2020._

 ### Take control: proper upgrade

-This section covers rationale of new features and changes needed to take full advantage.
+This section covers the rationale of new features and changes needed to take full advantage.

 #### Creating a client and connecting

-In version 3/4 typically a client instance is created and one of the variants of connect is called.
+In version 3/4, typically, a client instance is created and one of the variants of connect is called.
-Over the years connect has gotten many variants with different combination of parameters.
+Over the years, connect has gotten many variants with a different combination of parameters.

 The new version makes all options settable on client instance.